 If you want to know just how seriously governments are taking the issue, have a read of the UK government's cyber strategy, the EU Cyber Resilience Act or the US's new cybersecurity strategy (paywall) that "calls on software makers and American industry to take far greater responsibility to assure that their systems cannot be hacked, while accelerating efforts by the Federal Bureau of Investigation and the Defense Department to disrupt the activities of hackers and ransomware groups around the world".

 Of course, security has always been industry's responsibility but we're now at a point where it will be baked into legislation.
 This is no bad thing.
-Cybersecurity has moved from being some kind after-thought (should we pen test this software?) to being a key pillar of how we make software today (let's threat model this software before we create it).
+Cybersecurity has moved from nagging concern (should we pen test after the fact?) to being a key pillar of how software is built today (let's threat model up front and early).

 This is not negotiable.
 Companies only get one chance at this.
 Just look at LastPass.